Gayatrimurali/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_06_ImplementDirectorySynchronization.md

 ## Lab scenario

-You have been asked to create a proof of concept demonstrating how to integrate the on-premises Active Directory Domain Services (AD DS) environment with an Azure Active Directory (Azure AD) tenant.
+You have been asked to create a proof of concept demonstrating how to integrate the on-premises Microsoft Entra ID Domain Services environment with an Microsoft Entra ID tenant.
 Specifically, you want to:

-- Implement a single-domain AD DS forest by deploying an Azure VM hosting an AD DS domain controller
+- Implement a single-domain Microsoft Entra ID DS forest by deploying an Azure VM hosting an Microsoft Entra ID DS domain controller
-- Create and configure an Azure AD tenant
+- Create and configure an Microsoft Entra ID tenant
-- Synchronize the AD DS forest with the Azure AD tenant
+- Synchronize the AD DS forest with the Microsoft Entra ID tenant

 > For all the resources in this lab, we are using the **East US** region.
 Verify with your instructor this is the region to use for class.